 A good description of the Resource Curse can be found in this book.
 It talks about how those infected with Dutch Disease tend to see their sudden resource wealth as a way to satisfy immediate needs.

 They build large projects and embark on ambitious social programs.
 They try to mimic the actions of wealthy countries.
-And, they end up playing an international game of keeping up with the Jones’ without developing the underlying economy that can support the operations of the infrastructure projects and social programs.
+And, they end up playing an international game of keeping up with the Jones’ without developing the underlying economy that can support the operations of the new infrastructure projects and social programs.
 In the end, all they have is a house they can’t afford to pay the taxes on.

 The resource industry becomes the largest driver of the economy.
 It overwhelms the rest of the economic activity, drawing the best talents from the labor pool.
-If the underlying economy is not large enough to care for it and also maintain other activities, those other activities are abandoned.
+If the underlying economy is not large enough to care for it, and also maintain other activities, those other activities are abandoned.

 Then, when the exhaustible resource is depleted, the economy falters.
 Despite a period of good times, the economy ends up worse off then before.
 Hence the “paradox,” “curse,” or “disease” label.